AntoniVeznev/User-Management-Application/README.md

 5. Press "Run" button and the Application will start.
 If you are missing the run button go to the main class - "UserManagementApplication" and run it from there.

-6. Go to your Postman!!!
+6. Go to your Postman OR use the Swagger LINK below!!!